hilsan/atmospheric_compound_similarity_analysis/README.md

  3. fingerprint_comparison:
-        calc_tsne.py  - perform a t-SNE analysis of two datasets compare_fps.py - perform a tanimoto similarity analysis of two dataset files. sum_bins.py - post analysis of the tanimoto similarity statistics in a directory.
+        calc_tsne.py  - perform a t-SNE analysis of two datasets compare_fps.py - perform a tanimoto similarity analysis of two dataset files. process_max_similarity_ref.py - reads all tanimoto similarities in reference-to-reference directory, removes diagonal ones, and returns nearest neighbor in data set process_max_similarity.py - reads all tanimoto similarities in one tanimoto subcomparison and returns the highest similarity in each column and row separately. sum_bins.py - post analysis of the tanimoto similarity statistics in a directory. bin_sum_max_sim_row.py - post analysis of nearest neighbor tanimoto similarity analysis in a directory (not needed for reference-to-reference comparison)

 # Project run and visualization